bt7893/frontend-nanodegree-mobile-portfolio/README.md

       }

 #### Sliding Pizza Generator
-> modified the for loop to be more efficient
+1. Modified the for loop to be more efficient
-> reduced number of sliding pizzas generated from 200 to 30.
+2. Reduced number of sliding pizzas generated from 200 to 30.
 You only need 30 to populate the page.
-> removed the width and height style to eliminate the process of resizing.
+3. Removed the width and height style to eliminate the process of resizing.
 Pizza.png were resized in Photoshop as 100px x 77px.
 Metadata is removed to reduce filesize.

 ##### Original:
       document.addEventListener('DOMContentLoaded', function() {